C17326283/GE2-SpaceBattleAssignment/README.md

 # How it works

+## Sequence
+* There is a sequence manager that has a method for each individual sequence section.
+They are stored and triggered from an array of unity events allowing them to be triggered from anywhere such as in world triggers or sequentially after a time.
+* Triggering: There are world triggers that can cause specific sequences to start when the desired object hits it.
+Sequences can also trigger the following sequence once its done.
+* The point manager is used for paths, trigger and camera points which allows access to cycling through or selecting individual objects from the lists.
+* Spawn manager: The spawn manager triggers the specific teleporting group when the sequence manager needs it, which also handles the teleporting trail & spawn effect.
+* Audio manager: All the voice and music is managed with the audio manager.
+More detail below
+* Camera Targetting: the camera targetting script has a lot of methods and behaviours for controlling camera such as moving/aligning to fixed point, panning, look obj, follow object pos with offset.

 ## AI
 * The AI is handled with a behaviour tree which controls the flow of the ships ai and will trigger functions in the specific behaviour scripts.
 * The behaviours add forces to the ship boid script which handles applying the actual forces that are applied to the rigidbody as well as the turning & banking.
 * There are multiple abstracted behaviour scripts for handling specific behaviours but they all pull from the BaseShipBehaviour abstract class.
 Some behaviours are listed below.
 * There are multiple behaviour tree structure for different functions like the fighter behaviour tree and the scene ship path following behaviour tree.
-* There is also a life class which handles the turning off of ai and the explosions on death.
+* There is also a life class which handles the health, turning off of ai and the explosions on death.

 ## Behaviours:
   * Path Following: Cycle through path waypoints and seek the next point.